pitastrudl/wekanwiki/Android.md

 When you get from Termux to Ubuntu bash, you can install Wekan similarly like arm64 or x64: https://github.com/wekan/wekan/wiki/Raspberry-Pi

-And edit start-wekan.sh so you can start Wekan for example:
+Edit start-wekan.sh so you can start Wekan for example:
 ```
 ROOT_URL=http://localhost:2000
 PORT=2000
 ```
-And at Android webbrowser like Chrome and Firefox browse to http://localhost:2000
+At Android webbrowser like Chrome and Firefox browse to http://localhost:2000